Robert Ford (outlaw): Death

-Three days after the fire, on June 8, 1892, Edward O'Kelley entered Ford's tent saloon with a shotgun.
+Three days after the fire, on June 8, 1892, Edward O'Kelley entered Ford's tent saloon with a double-barreled shotgun.
 According to witnesses, Ford's back was turned.
 O'Kelley said, "Hello, Bob."
-As Ford turned to see who it was, O'Kelley fired both barrels, killing Ford instantly.
+As Ford turned to see who it was, O'Kelley aimed his shotgun and shot Ford in the neck, killing him instantly.
 He became "the man who killed the man who killed Jesse James".
 He never explained his motive for the murder.

-O'Kelley's sentence was commuted because of a medical condition and a 7,000-signature petition in favor of his release, and he was released on October 3, 1902.
+O'Kelley was originally sentenced to life in prison, but it was then reduced to 18 years and he was eventually released after having served only 9 years because of a medical condition and a 7,000-signature petition in favor of his release, and he was released on October 3, 1902.
 O'Kelley was subsequently killed on January 13, 1904, while trying to shoot a policeman.

 Ford was buried in Creede.
 His remains were later moved and reinterred at Richmond Cemetery in his native Richmond in Ray County, Missouri; "The man who shot Jesse James" was inscribed on his grave marker.